SumoLogic/sumologic-documentation/docs/send-data/sources/sources-hosted-collectors/amazon-web-services/amazon-cloudwatch-source-metrics.md

 A Sumo Logic CloudWatch Source allows you to gather metrics data from an Amazon resource.

 :::tip
 Sumo Logic recommends you use the newer AWS Kinesis Firehose for Metrics Source to collect CloudWatch metrics.
-For more information, see [Which to use: Kinesis Firehose source or CloudWatch source?](AWS_Kinesis_Firehose_for_Metrics_Source.md "AWS Kinesis Firehose for Metrics Source")
+For more information, see [Which to use: Kinesis Firehose source or CloudWatch source?](aws-kinesis-firehose-metrics-source.md).
 :::

 ## Supported AWS metrics